 The roots of my father’s family are well documented, since we are the descendants of the Kapitan China of Surabaya:

-"Kapitan China was a title given to leaders of overseas Chinese enclaves in Southeast Asia.
+“Kapitan China was a title given to leaders of overseas Chinese enclaves in Southeast Asia.
 The local 15th century rulers of the region, and later the colonial establishment, chose to deal with a single individual from each ethnic group under their rule.
-In native harbour cities, resident Chinese often took the role of syahbandar, master of port, collecting dues and supervising traffic in the name of the ruler"
+In native harbour cities, resident Chinese often took the role of syahbandar, master of port, collecting dues and supervising traffic in the name of the ruler”from the encyclopedia of the Chinese overseas.

 As the local rulers of the Peranakan China (literally: children of the Chinese) in Surabaya, my forefathers were quite well off.
 Our family is named after The Goan Tjing, who was the first to make it to the rank of majoor, one rung up the social ladder, above kapitan.
 As a testament to his achievements, the family shrine is still in place on JI.
 Karat 50 Surabaya, although I am not sure for how long: my dad tells me that local authorities are looking to demolish the place to make way for urban development.
 Tracing back the diaspora of the Chinese in Southeast Asia, one inevitably arrives at Zheng He, China’s most famous sea-faring explorer.
 Family legend has it that we are direct descendants of this admiral of the Chinese fleet during the Ming dynasty.
 He was castrated in his teens.